 Phew.
-I had planned on sharing this post yesterday, but that didn’t happen.
+I had planned on sharing this bump update yesterday, but that didn’t happen.

 I got hit hard with a stomach bug Tuesday night and ended up in the hospital early Wednesday morning.
 Thankfully, they gave me IV fluids and anti-nausea meds and I could keep water down.
 I spent all day yesterday in bed, recovering.
 (A HUGE thanks to The Mister for holding down the fort!)